GodsApostles838/EASYCrypt/README.md

 # EASYCrypt
 ## WORK IN PROCESS - STILL-IN-DEVELOPERMENT
+* Note, most of this docs, readme.md will be outdated.
+Please look for "Updated 2023" labels under readme.md
+* If there is no "Updated 2023" then this readme.md is outdated, this libary will be updated.

 ## **KEY FEATURES**

 - Effortless Encryption and Decryption: Handle common cryptographic tasks with just a few lines of code.